 Fibre and Chord

-Fibre and Chord is an art and music studio designed by Skein, set into a steep, heavily vegetated site in the South Australian landscape.
-It’s conceived as a place to focus and make work—a retreat of sorts—while still feeling connected to its surroundings.
+Fibre and Chord is an art and music studio, set into a steep, heavily vegetated site in the Adelaide Hills, conceived as a place to focus and make work—a retreat of sorts—while still feeling connected to its surroundings.
 The building is nestled into the land, tucking in to the slope rather than sitting on top of it, so the existing terrain and native vegetation remain the defining features of the site.

 Because the area is prone to bushfire, siting the studio was a key part of the design process.
-Skein carefully considered setbacks, access, and defendable space, ultimately placing the studio close to the existing house while keeping enough distance from both the dwelling and surrounding vegetation.
+Carefully considered setbacks, access, and defendable space resulted in placing the studio in close proximity to the existing house while maintaining a defendable distance from both the dwelling and surrounding vegetation.
 Material and construction choices were guided by bushfire requirements, but the aim was always to balance safety with a calm, well-crafted architectural outcome.

 The internal layout was developed in close collaboration with the client to support both visual art and music-making.
 These uses come with different spatial and acoustic needs, so the challenge was to accommodate both without fragmenting the space.
-The result is a studio that feels cohesive and easy to move through and one that can adapt to different ways of working.
+The result is a studio that feels cohesive and easy to move around and one that can be reconfigured in multiple ways to support different creative set-ups.

 Architecture: Skein